AarshBatra/biteSizedAQ/3.aq.dms/README.md

 > enhanced the comparability of air quality data across different
 > regions and monitoring networks.
 This comparability is crucial for
 > global air quality assessments and for understanding the impacts of
 > pollution on health and the environment.
-OpenAQ has integrated data
+As of 2024, OpenAQ has
+> integrated data from over 17,000 locations, across 113 countries
+> amounting to more than 1.2 billion data points coming from numerous
-> from over 170 sources worldwide, a testament to the platform and the
+> varied file formats.
+This demonstrates the platform and the
-> community’s commitment to expanding the platform’s reach and impact.
+> community’s dedication to expanding their reach and impact, leading
+> the way in enhancing the interoperability of air quality data
+> globally.
 >
 > #### Open data for empowered Citizens
 >